 Chapter 11: Whither Global Cities: The Analytics and the Debates

-Saskia Sassen* Introduction The aim of this chapter is to specify the analytic locus of the producer services in the global city model, and to address several key critiques of the model we ﬁnd in the literature.
+11 Whither global cities: the analytics and the debates Saskia Sassen* Introduction The aim of this chapter is to specify the analytic locus of the producer services in the global city model, and to address several key critiques of the model we ﬁnd in the literature.
 The global city is an analytic construct, not a description of an actual city.
 What typiﬁes this type of city is a particular capability that can be conceived of as a production function.
 I posit that global cities have both an economic and a political production function.
 Along with top-level headquarter functions, the producer services, especially the advanced corporate services, are at the heart of the economic production function.
 Global cities have emerged as a major scale in the dynamics that constitute the global corporate economy but also in the formation of a new type of political space and subjectivity.1 Key features of this scaling entail an overriding of older categories for analysis and of older hierarchies of scale.
 This overriding has brought with it the need for theoretical and methodological innovations and hence, inevitably, a lively debate.
 The decade of the 1990s saw a multiplication of debates and a launch of a whole new research agenda around questions of cities and the variety of substantive issues they encompass.
 The 1990s also saw a whole new research literature focused on cities and globalization which has contributed greatly to our understanding of this subject.
-Many of the new directions in the scholarship on the subject and many of the debates about the global-city...
+Many of the new directions in the scholarship on the...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.